alexkh/shex/README.md

 This GUI program is written in C++ and requires hardware that supports Vulkan.
 It depends on Vulkan and SDL2

+A windows binary package is now available at https://wizstaff.com/winshex.zip

 To build: type inside the shex/ directory:

 ./mk